scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 ## Algebraic User Interfaces

 Broadly speaking, there are two kinds of user interfaces.
 When operating, say, a digital musical instrument, we require a continuous stream of values from the user interface.
 In contrast, when working with a form we only require the values once, when the form is submitted.
-Modeling a continuous stream of values is certainly doable (see functional reactive programming) but it is a distraction from our core goal here, which is to create user interfaces.
-Therefore we will stick with the simply kind of interface where the user submits values once.
+Modeling a continuous stream of values is certainly doable (see functional reactive programming) but it adds inessential complexity.
+Therefore we will stick with the simpler kind of interface where the user submits values once.

 In the previous example we used an ad-hoc process to produce the terminal interaction library, fixing problems as we uncovered them.
 Here we will take a more systematic approach, to illustrate how we can apply strategies to derive code.

 We'll start by defining the algebra we are working with.
-We'll need at least one each of constructors, combinators, and interpreters.
-Constructors will be the atomic units of user interface our library can work with.
-The granularity we use here tradeoffs expressivity for convenience.
-At the very lowest level we work with vertex buffers and the like, which essentially makes our library a general graphics library.
-That's far too low level for this case study.
+Remember that algebras consist of constructors, combinators, and interpreters.
+Let's consider each in turnn.

+Constructors will define the atomic units of user interface our library works with.
+The granularity we use here trades off expressivity for convenience.
+At the very lowest level we could work with vertex buffers and the like, which essentially makes our library a general graphics library.
+This gives us the ultimate flexibility but is far too low level for this case study.
 At a higher level we might think of atomic units as user interface elements like labels, buttons, text inputs, and so on.
-This is better, but if we are too granular we'll be requiring the unit to wire up common functionality like field validation and form submission.
-We will go even higher level and work with atomic elements that are complete user interface elements consisting of a label, a control for user input, and optional validation rules.
+This is the level at which HTML operates.
+At this level we still usually require multiple elements to construct a complete control.
+For example, in HTML the developer usually has to use a number of DOM elements and Javascript to build common functionality like field validation.
+We will go even higher level.
+Our atomic elements will specify the kind of user input we wants, such as a choice between a number of elements, and leave it up to the interpreter to decide how to render this using the platform's available controls.
+For example, we could render a one-of-many control using either radio buttons or a dropdown, or choose between the two depending on the number of choices.
+We'll also add labels, and optional validation rules, to each elements.
 Let's model two such controls, to illustrate the idea.

 ```scala mdoc:silent
 type Validation[A] = A => Either[String, A]